Pewejekubam/qbd-to-gnucash/README.md

    - The script scans the input directory for `.iif` files to process.

 3. **Load Baseline Mapping**:
    - The baseline mapping file (`mappings/account_mapping_baseline.json`) is loaded.
-This file contains predefined mappings for common QuickBooks account types to GNUCash-compatible structures.
+This file contains predefined mappings for common QuickBooks account types to GnuCash-compatible structures.

 4. **Check for Specific Mapping File**:
    - The script checks if the specific mapping file (`account_mapping_specific.json`) exists in the output directory: